A business transition can happen at any time. Proper planning will help ensure a successful outcome.

 Investment bankers can also help owners improve the salability of their business.
 Optimizing a business for sale is another process that can take years to execute and may require the help of a commercial banker.
 Finally, credentialed wealth management advisor helps ensure the sale reaches the owners’ fi nancial goals for themselves and their families.

-The wealth management advisor can also act as the owner’s “financial quarterback,” bringing bankers, lawyers, accountants and others together to discuss the implications of a sale, says Kristine Garrett, head of private bank at Fifth Third Bank.
+The wealth management advisor can also act as the owner’s “financial quarterback,” bringing bankers, lawyers, accountants and others together to discuss the implications of a sale, says Kristine Garrett, head of private bank at Fifth Third Bank, National Association.
 “The earlier you can get everyone involved in that discussion, the better the results tend to turn out.”